 Like everything else, festivals are also big and colourful in India.
 With at least 4 religions of significance, it often feels like there’s a celebration every month.
-I love how people of different religions come together at festival time to celebrate each other’s traditions, and food is always a big part of that celebration.
+I love how people of different religions come together at festival time to celebrate each other’s traditions, and food and drinks are always a big part of that celebration, including this thandai recipe.

 Culture, religion, geography and yes, even the weather influence the cuisine across India.
 Thandai is a perfect example – cold and refreshing spiced milk that is served on special festival days like Holi and Diwali in Northern India.
 Traditionally it is made with whole milk, brewed with a combination of spices, nuts and bhaang.
 You’ll never guess what the last is – cannabis in liquid form!